Tried and True Things to Do This Summer in Copenhagen

 60-minute tour | Adults DKK 50, Children DKK 20

-Tours in Danish, English and German departing regularly during the day from Nyhavn near Heibergsgade, in front of Holmens Kirke, Ofelia Plads and The Little Mermaid.
-Note that tours leaving from Holmens Kirke do not enter Nyhavn during summer months.
-Check website to see up to date schedule and stops, as weather and canal traffic can impact daily routes.
+Tours in Danish, English, and German depart regularly during the day from Nyhavn near Heibergsgade, in front of Holmens Kirke, Ofelia Plads, and The Little Mermaid.
+Note that tours leaving from Holmens Kirke do not enter Nyhavn during the summer months.
+Check the website to see up-to-date schedules and stops, as weather and canal traffic can impact daily routes.